nickxtaylor/AI-Robot-Control-MEGN545/README.md

 This class focuses on non-traditional machine learning or AI robot control theory techniques.
 The course covers neural network fundamentals, model predictive controllers, fuzzy logic controllers and reinforcement learning agents with Q-learning optimization.
 The code in this repo contains MATLAB & Simulink code for the homeworks and projects from this class.
+Project Part 2 builds an MPC to control a quadrotor along a square trajectory using a given plant model.